IFBook/commentpress/README.md

-Commentpress Plugin
+CommentPress Plugin
 ===================

-Commentpress is an open source theme and plugin for WordPress that allows readers to comment paragraph by paragraph in the margins of a text.
+CommentPress is an open source theme and plugin for WordPress that allows readers to comment paragraph by paragraph in the margins of a text.

-Annotate, gloss, workshop, debate: with Commentpress you can do all of these things on a finer-grained level, turning a document into a conversation.
+Annotate, gloss, workshop, debate: with CommentPress you can do all of these things on a finer-grained level, turning a document into a conversation.
 It can be applied to a fixed document (paper/essay/book etc.) or to a running blog.

-**Please note:** this plugin comes bundled with the official Commentpress Theme which will be auto-activated when the plugin is activated.
-If you are upgrading from a previous version of Commentpress, you should backup and remove the existing Commentpress theme from `/wp-content/themes` before activating the plugin.
+**Please note:** this plugin comes bundled with the official CommentPress Default Theme which will be auto-activated when the plugin is activated.
+If you are upgrading from a previous version of CommentPress, you should backup and remove the existing CommentPress theme from `/wp-content/themes` before activating the plugin.

 **For Wordpress Multisite:** *do not* network activate this plugin.
 Consider using [Commentpress for Multisite](https://github.com/IFBook/CommentPressMultisite), which will handle the setup of sub-blogs for you.

-**For sites hosted in the European Union, please note:** Commentpress makes use of cookies, but for presentational purposes only.
-If you intend to use Commentpress on a public site, you may need to inform visitors of this.
+**For sites hosted in the European Union, please note:** CommentPress makes use of cookies, but for presentational purposes only.
+If you intend to use CommentPress on a public site, you may need to inform visitors of this.

-For further information and instructions please see the [Commentpress site](http://www.futureofthebook.org/commentpress/)
+For further information and instructions please see the [CommentPress site](http://www.futureofthebook.org/commentpress/)

 ## Installation ##